Kuwguap/calvarypay/services/COMPREHENSIVE_VALIDATION_REPORT.md

 4. **Delivered production-ready quality** with comprehensive testing
 5. **Established scalable foundation** for future development

-**The EliteePay Phase 3 implementation is now COMPLETE and PRODUCTION-READY.**
+**The CalvaryPay Phase 3 implementation is now COMPLETE and PRODUCTION-READY.**

 ---